 My high school years were empty, as I tried to fill the huge void in my house, and in my life.
 I found that there were bigger things to take care of and somehow I just never made it back to the pool.
 In my first semester of college I tried to get back into swimming, but by then I had been out of the pool for almost 4 years (dog years to a swimmer).

 I was fat and miserably out of shape and my heart was gone.
 I officially retired from swimming and took up Dorito eating and watching soap operas.

 Almost a decade later in my late twenties I was living in Southern California, still sedate, still fat, and still seemingly without purpose.
 One day I put on a jumbo pair of jeans that had always been baggy AND THEY DIDN’T FIT!!!!
 I was horrified and didn’t know what else to do but head back to the pool.

-I joined a Masters Swim Team in Santa Monica, CA (SCAQ), which remains the greatest masters program I have ever known.
-Although I didn’t realize it at the time, this was the start of the rest of my life.
+I joined a Masters Swim Team in Santa Monica, CA (SCAQ), and although I didn’t realize it at the time, this was the start of the rest of my life.

 Almost immediately I made friends on the team, one of whom (John Jericiau) was a triathlete and had done the Hawaii Ironman 2 times, and he was training for his third.
 I didn’t even know what an Ironman was!

 Though I would tease John about his “triathlon addiction”, I was secretly inspired by his drive and was deeply envious he had something about which he felt such passion.
 John became one of my dearest friends and soon enough my triathlon mentor.